 In 2013, library employee Lynn Kristianson began to create plant beds for pollinators along the rear and sides of the building where she worked.
 She had a Masters degree in microbiology and was a native plant enthusiast.
 With the library’s permission, she bought plants with her own money and tended the gardens on her own time.
 She planted an impressive variety of pollinators and placed signs around the gardens with the name of each one.

-Tragically, Kristianson died after an illness in 2016.
+Tragically, Kristianson died in 2015.
 Invasive plants soon took over her carefully-tended garden.
 Master Naturalist YuHsin Hsu learned of the garden’s sad history during a visit to the library, and immediately jumped in to help restore it before a looming dedication ceremony for “Lynn’s Garden”.

 Hsu was later joined in her effort by ARMN members Noreen Hannigan and Todd Minners, and the garden, at 1015 North Quincy Street, was officially designated as an ARMN service project.